kaushikbalasundar/Stoch_gaitAdaptation-/README.md

 	* A CPG mimics what a network of neurons in our brains do to generate rhythmic signals.
 CPGs constitute non linear differential equations to mimic this.

 	* CPG produces predetermined rhythmic patterns, and the difference in phase offset results in different types of gaits.
+This phase offset can be produced on the fly by passing the desired phase offset through a low pass filter.

 	* Low pass filters in the time domain ensures that there is no discontinuous changes in the variables (i.e., periodic changes are allowed but no high frequency changes)